 My agent has three inputs:

-Context ("Ground with context") Type: context Required: No → Lets users attach existing artifacts/knowledge (e.g., Sitecore AI product docs) for grounding.
+→ Lets users attach existing artifacts or knowledge (e.g., Sitecore AI product docs) for grounding. - File Upload ("Add more context")

-File Upload ("Add more context") Type: file-upload Required: No → Supports PDFs or docs for analysis (e.g., legacy Sitecore XM Cloud pages).
+→ Supports PDFs or documents for analysis (e.g., legacy Sitecore XM Cloud pages).

 These inputs feed directly into the workflow, making the agent flexible for quick text audits or deep PDF-based modernizations.